The melting pot of peace and harmony that is Byron Bay just had a controversy.

-“SOMEONE WILL GET KILLED SOON FROM THIS BULLSHIT RECKLESS BEHAVIOUR.”
+“SOMEONE WILL GET KILLED SOON FROM THIS BS RECKLESS BEHAVIOUR.”

-He also said, further down in the comments: “Interesting how not one of you entitled non leg rope wearing pieces of shit have commented.”
+He also said, further down in the comments: “Interesting how not one of you entitled non leg rope wearing pieces of sh*t have commented.”

 “I’ll see you all in the water tomorrow arvo and we can all have a wee little chat.”